risingwavelabs/risingwave-docs/docs/guides/sink-to-pulsar.md

 [Apache Pulsar](https://pulsar.apache.org) is an open-source distributed pub-sub messaging system and event streaming platform that is scaleable and designed to support geo-replication.

-:::caution Beta feature
+:::note Beta feature
 The Pulsar sink connector in RisingWave is currently in Beta.
-Please use this with caution as stability issues may still occur.
-Its functionality may evolve based on feedback.
-Please report any issues encountered to our team.
+Please contact us if you encounter any issues or have feedback.
 :::

 ## Prerequisites